durandaltheta/sthread/README.md

 The API of `st::executor` is extremely similar to `st::worker`, see [documentation](https://durandaltheta.github.io/sthread/) for more info.

-The `executor` object implements a constant time algorithm which attempts to efficiently distribute tasks among worker threads.
+The `st::executor` object implements a constant time algorithm which attempts to efficiently distribute tasks among worker threads.
 This object is especially useful for scheduling operations which benefit from high CPU throughput and are not reliant on the specific thread upon which they run.